eriveradelgado/cyclodextrin-qsarr/README.md

 - Observations compiled into single SDFs
 - The directories of individual SDFs is not uploaded onto GitHub for convenience
   - Combined SDF file is backed up in GitHub

+### 03.Calculating chemical descriptors using CDK for R

+File: `03-cdk.Rmd`

+- Using package `rcdk` to obtain chemical descriptors

 ## Acknowledgements